 The Northeast, known for its strong emphasis on academic rigor, often features grading scales that reflect this focus.

-New York: In New York, the grading scale typically uses a 100-point system, with an ‘A’ starting at 90%.
-Some schools have implemented weighted GPAs for honors or AP courses, where a ‘B’ in an AP class might count as an ‘A’ on a regular scale.
+In New York, most schools follow a 100-point grading system, with an ‘A’ starting at 90%.
+Honors and AP courses often utilize weighted GPAs, where a ‘B’ in an AP course might be weighted as an ‘A’ on a regular scale.
+The state emphasizes Regents Exams, which play a crucial role in high school grading and graduation requirements.

 ---|---|---|---|